Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: FORMULATING THE MODEL CAUSAL EFFECT

-the $\mathcal{P}_{EMY}$-specific effect, with respect to the comparison treatment value $e$ and the baseline treatment value $e'$ on the mean difference scale, is given by $\beta_0-\delta_0$. $\delta_0$ gives the mean outcome had everyone been assigned to the reference treatment regimen. $\beta_0$ gives the mean outcome had everyone been assigned to the reference treatment regimen, and adhered as they would have based on the toxicity they experienced from this regimen, but otherwise as if they had been assigned to the comparison treatment.
-This is the $\mathcal{P}_{EMY}$-specific effect since it captures the impact of changing $M(e')$ to $M(e,\mathbf{C_1}(e'))$, which in turn would lead to an effect on $Y$ only if $M$ affects $Y$ directly when all patients are assigned to $e'$.
+the $\mathcal{P}_{EMY}$ path-specific effect, with respect to the comparison treatment value $e$ and the baseline treatment value $e'$ on the mean difference scale, is given by $\beta_0-\delta_0$.
+The parameter $\delta_0$, which can also be expressed as $\E[Y(e')]$, gives the mean outcome had everyone been assigned to the reference treatment regimen.
+The parameter $\beta_0$ can be interpreted as the mean counterfactual outcome that would occur if each patient were prescribed treatment $e'$, had the toxicity and early adherence profile associated with treatment $e'$, and then had late adherence level associated with treatment assignment $e$ however with toxicity and early adherence profile associated with $e'$. $\beta_0-\delta_0$ is the $\mathcal{P}_{EMY}$ path-specific effect since it captures the impact of changing $M(e')$ to $M(e,\mathbf{C_1}(e'))$, which in turn would lead to an effect on $Y$ only if $M$ affects $Y$ directly when all patients are assigned to $e'$.